My Games Page

 Saving Game Default Settings

 At the bottom of this section is a blue button labeled Save Defaults.
-This saves ONLY the changes made in this section.
+Clicking on this button saves ONLY the changes made in this section.

 Access Compendium In-Game

 You can integrate one of the Roll20 OGL Compendiums into your game so that you and your players can look up rules while you play or to help with filling out character sheets.
 "Determined by Character Sheet (Default)" is what is set at default.
 If your game is using a character sheet template that links to a Compendium, the game will automatically choose that Compendium to include in your game.
 For instance, the "5th Edition (OGL by Roll20)" character sheet template links to the "5th Edition" OGL Compendium.
-If you're running a game without a character sheet and wish to have a Compendium available in-game, you'll want to use the drop-down menu here to manually select the desired Compendium you want to use.
+If you don't have a character sheet and wish to use a Compendium in your game, use the drop-down menu to manually select the desired Compendium.

 You can share your purchased compendiums with players in your game.
 Details can be found in the Compendium Sharing section.